carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 remarking the impossiblity of taking two reads out of the metagenome "bag" and that these two will belong to the same OTU.

-> ## Exercise: build a phyloseq object by yourself
+> ## Exercise: build a Phyloseq object by yourself
 >
-> Import the `JP4D metagenome` and plot its α diversity with the mentioned metrics
+> Import the `JP4D metagenome` and plot its α diversity with the mentioned metrics.
 >
 >> ## Solution
 >>
 >> Repeat the previous instructions replacing JC1A for JP4D whenever it's appropiate:
 >>
->>  At the end, you should have the phyloseq object 'metagenome_JP4D'.
+>>  At the end, you should have the Phyloseq object 'metagenome_JP4D'.
 >>
 > {: .solution}
 {: .challenge}